typedb/typedb-docs/0001-typedb/02-dev/09-best.md

 2. A person can have no attributes of type `full-name`.
 In that case the person will not be represented by variable `$p`.
 That will person will not be accounted for.
 3. Finally, different people can have the same full names.
 In TypeDB that means different instances of `person` type can own the same instance of `full-name` type.
-By filtering results to get only full-names you will receive a deduplicated list of full-names.
+By filtering results to get only full-names we will receive a deduplicated list of full-names.
 Because it's just a list of all attributes owned by `$p` type.

 To get complete information about all full names of every person, we need to modify the query as follows: